Large splenic artery aneurysm

 0 images remaining

-Large epigastric irregular cystic mass, predominantly left sided mass, with obvious swirling flow within.
-With Doppler the bidirectional flow within the cystic mass was producing the well known yin-yang sign consistent with an aneurysm/ pseudoaneurysm
+Large epigastric and left-sided irregular cystic mass, with swirling flow within.
+With Doppler the bidirectional flow within the cystic mass was producing the well-known yin-yang sign consistent with an aneurysm/pseudoaneurysm.